Demographics of Mexico: Religion

-The Mexican population is predominantly Catholic (78% of the population aged five and older, according to the 2020 census), although the percentage representing those who attend church on a weekly basis is lower (46%).
-About 7.6% of the population was classified as Protestant or Evangelical, 2.5% were classified as "Non-Evangelical Biblical" (a classification that groups Adventists, Mormons and Jehovah's Witnesses), 0.05% as practicing Jews, and 4.6% without a religion.
-The largest group of Protestants are Pentecostals and Charismatics (classified as Neo-Pentecostals).
+In 2020, the adult Mexican population was predominantly Catholic.
+In 2006, 46% attended church on a weekly basis.
+In 2007, about 7.6% of the population was classified as Protestant or Evangelical, 2.5% were classified as "Non-Evangelical Biblical" (a classification that groups Adventists, Mormons and Jehovah's Witnesses), 0.05% as practicing Jews, and 4.6% without a religion.
+The largest group of Protestants are Pentecostals and Charismatics, classified as Neo-Pentecostals.

-Church of Archangel Michael — from the town of Comala, in the state of Colima.

-The states with the highest percentage of professing Catholics are central states, namely Guanajuato (96.4%), Aguascalientes (95.6%) and Jalisco (95.4%), whereas southeastern states have the lowest percentage of Catholics, namely Chiapas (63.8%), Tabasco (70.4%) and Campeche (71.3%).
+In 2007, the states with the highest percentage of professing Catholics were central states, namely Guanajuato (96.4%), Aguascalientes (95.6%) and Jalisco (95.4%).
+Southeastern states had the lowest percentage of Catholics, namely Chiapas (63.8%), Tabasco (70.4%) and Campeche (71.3%).
 The percentage of professing Catholics has been on the decrease over the last four decades, from over 98% in 1950 to 78% in 2020.

-The average annual growth of Catholic believers from 1990 to 2000 was 1.7% whereas that of non-Catholics was 3.7%.
+The average annual growth of Catholic believers from 1990 to 2000 was 1.7%.
+For non-Catholics, the annual growth was 3.7%.
 Given that the average annual population increase over the same time period was 1.8%, the percentage of Catholics in relation to the total population continues to be in overall decline.

 Since 1857 with the La Reforma laws, the Mexican Constitution drastically separates Church and State, unlike some other countries in Latin America or Ibero-America.
-The State does not support or provide any economic resource to the Church (as is the case in Spain and Argentina), and the Church cannot participate in public education (no public school can be operated by a Catholic order, although they can participate in private education).
-Moreover, the government nationalized all the Church's properties (some of which were given back in the 1990s), and priests lost the right to vote or to be voted for (although in the 1990s they regained the right to vote).
+The State does not support or provide any economic resource to the Church, as is the case in Spain and Argentina.
+The Church cannot participate in public education.
+No public school can be operated by a Catholic order, although they can participate in private education.
+The government nationalized all the Church's properties, some of which were given back in the 1990s.
+Priests lost the right to vote or to be voted for.
+In the 1990s, they regained the right to vote.